 We all know chefs and servers sometimes make mistakes, but don't forget that diners can too.
-These mistakes could cost you money, cost the restaurant money, annoy other customers, or even turn what should be a fun night out into an embarrassing experience.
+These mistakes could cost or the restaurant money, annoy other customers, or even turn what should be a fun night out into an embarrassing experience.
+(Though there are always more embarrassing experiences out there.)
 Here are 15 mistakes that restaurant customers often make and how to avoid them.

 YOU ONLY CHECKED YELP FOR REVIEWS

-Crowd-sourced restaurant review sites like Yelp can be a helpful resource, but you should always read those reviews with a grain of salt.
-A review from someone who was angry about their experience will probably stick in your mind more than the reviews of customers who were satisfied.
+Crowd-sourced restaurant review sites such as Yelp can be a helpful resource, but you should always read with a grain of salt.
+A review from someone who was angry about their experience will probably stick in the mind more than the reviews of customers who were satisfied.
 For a more balanced view, always check the reviews and opinions of local dining critics.

 YOU WENT DURING THE BUSIEST HOURS

 If you don't want to spend a long time waiting for a table, avoid restaurants' busiest hours at lunch and dinner.
 Unless you're constrained by work, have lunch at 1 p.m. instead of 11:30 a.m.
-And if you can be flexible with your dinner time, go before 7 p.m. or after 9 p.m. to avoid a packed restaurant.
-You'll likely receive more attentive service during those off-hours, and enjoy a more relaxed dining experience.
+And if you can be flexible at dinner time, go before 7 p.m. or after 9 p.m. to avoid a packed restaurant.
+You'll likely get more attentive service during those off hours, and enjoy a more relaxed dining experience.

 YOU DIDN'T MAKE A RESERVATION

-Even if you don't expect a restaurant to be busy, it always pays to make a reservation when you can, especially with sites like OpenTable making it easier to make and break dinner plans.
-Some restaurants use computers to track customers and reservations, so if you visit a spot often, it can't hurt to show you're a regular -- you may even receive a bit of preferential treatment.
-And if a restaurant is very popular, then you may not even get in for dinner without a reservation.
+Even if you don't expect a restaurant to be busy, it always pays to make a reservation when you can, especially with sites such as OpenTable making it easier to make and break dinner plans.
+Some restaurants use computers to track customers and reservations, so if you visit a spot often, it can't hurt to show you're a regular — you may even get a bit of preferential treatment.
+And if a restaurant is very popular, you may not even get in for dinner without a reservation.
 Plan ahead and it will pay off.

 YOU DIDN'T GO DURING HAPPY HOUR

-If your state allows for happy hour specials -- as some in the U.S. don't -- make sure you check those specials out before you go.
-Besides discounts and deals on alcoholic drinks, many restaurants offer food at discounted prices, too.
-Be sure to find out what specific days and times the specials are available, and check to see if they're only good in the bar area or the whole restaurant so you're not caught off guard.
+If your state allows for happy hour specials — some still don't — make sure you check those specials.
+Besides discounts and deals on alcoholic drinks, many restaurants offer food at discounted prices.
+Be sure to find what specific days and times the specials are available, and see if they're good only in the bar area or the whole restaurant, so you're not caught off guard.

 YOU DIDN'T CHECK THE MENU OUT FIRST

-Most restaurants now have menus available to view online, so there's no reason to be caught off guard by higher-than-expected prices or sad to discover they don't offer something you'd enjoy.
-If a restaurant doesn't have its own website, check for a social media page, like Facebook, where they may list their menu.
+Most restaurants now post menus online, so there's no reason to be caught off guard by higher-than-expected prices or discover you can't get something you'd enjoy.
+If a restaurant doesn't have its own website, check for a social media page, such as on Facebook, where it may list a menu.

 YOU SHOWED UP WITH FEWER PEOPLE IN YOUR PARTY

-So you did a good thing and made a reservation for a party of six, but then some friends cancel on you and you only show up to the restaurant with a party of two.
+So you did a good thing and made a reservation for a party of six, but then some friends cancel and you show up to the restaurant as a party of two.
 As soon as you know your party size is changing, let the restaurant know.
-They operate on slim profit margins and they're losing out on covers that could have been rebooked if given proper warning.
+They operate on slim profit margins and are losing out on covers that could have been rebooked if given proper warning.

 YOU FAKED A FOOD ALLERGY